abhiwand/atk/python/intelanalytics/doc/source/ad_inst_IA.rst

 1. RHEL/Centos 6.4 OS
 #.
 Sudo access is required to install the various IA packages since they are installed through Yum and for the editing of root owned configuration files
 #.
-Cloudera cluster with CDH-5.0.2-p0.13 or greater up to CDH-5.0.3-p0.35 with the following services installed and running:
+Cloudera cluster with CDH-5.0.2-p0.13 or greater up to CDH-5.0.3-p0.35 with the following services installed and running.

     A. HDFS
     #.
 SPARK